tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:
+-   __July 5__

+    This week I've been looking more into [Webpack](#webpack) and [Babel](#babel).
+I plan on using Webpack for the [ReactJS](#react) version of my BrewBook app.
+I also think it's time I started writing ES6 so I'll be using Babel as a transpiler.
+I started reading some great articles on using Webpack with ReactJS and Babel.
+[Setting Up a Single Page React Web App with React-router and Webpack](http://jmfurlott.com/tutorial-setting-up-a-single-page-react-web-app-with-react-router-and-webpack/) is a great article on getting started with Webpack and the babel-loader.

+    I also started [ES6 and Beyond](https://github.com/getify/You-Dont-Know-JS/tree/master/es6%20%26%20beyond) from the awesome [You Don't Know JS series](#ydkjs).
+It is an amazing resource that really covers the new ES6+ features in depth.
+I can't wait to start using these features.

 -   __June 21__

     This week I published my first two npm packages!
 I published the modules I was working on last week ([ampfire-collection](https://www.npmjs.com/package/ampfire-collection) and [ampfire-model](https://www.npmjs.com/package/ampfire-model)).
 It was a pretty awesome experience publishing something to npm for the first time.
 The [npm site](https://www.npmjs.com/) has a great [guide on how to publish a package](https://docs.npmjs.com/getting-started/publishing-npm-packages), so I just followed that.
 It was a super easy processes.
 Essentially, you just create a [CommonJS](http://www.commonjs.org/) module and export the API that you want.
 Then your package.json dictates all of the info for your package, including the name that it is exposed as to consumers of the package.
 You can even add some *keywords* to your package.json to make it more discoverable on npm.
 I plan on updated the packages with some tests and even a demo soon.
 I definitely recommend checking out the guide above and try publishing any libraries you may have created that you think others could benefit from.